 Travel trailer insurance provides coverage for non-motorized trailers and campers you tow with a vehicle.
 It is also referred to as camper insurance.
-Policies are created specifically to address the gaps in coverage that are not part of your home or auto policy.
+Policies are created specifically to address the gaps that are not part of your home or auto policy.

 Travel trailer insurance is not the same as RV insurance.

 Insurance costs vary based on the overall value of the trailer or camper you want to insure.
-Average policy premiums can range from as low as $250 annually to up to $1,000 or more.
+Average premiums can range from as low as $250 annually to up to $1,000 or more.
 Things like value, usage, features, coverage limits and endorsements can impact rates.

 This insurance provider you with protection for your trailer, personal belongings, detached structures, and liability.
 Here is what is generally included :